mozilla/payments-env/README.md

 Now you're good to go!

 Update the environment:
 * Run ``git pull`` in each linked repository.
 * Run ``docker-compose stop`` to make sure all containers are not running.
 * Run ``docker-compose pull`` to get the latest images.
 * Run ``docker-compose build`` to rebuild containers if necessary.

+There are two docker configurations:
+* ``docker-compose.yml`` for development purposes and requires the source to be checked out.
+* ``docker-compose-deploy.yml`` for deployment purposes and contain the application source.